Module basic module

 • auth: The authentication part of the URL.

-• hostname: The hostname portion of the URL.
+• hostname: The hostname part of the URL.

-• port: The port portion of the URL.
+• port: The port part of the URL.

-• pathname: The path portion of the URL.
+• pathname: The path part of the URL.

-• search: The query parameter string for the URL.
+• search: The query parameter string of the URL.

 method:

-• resolve(from, to): resolve to (or the combination of to and from) into an absolute URL, and return the resolved URL object.
+• resolve(from, to): will resolve to (or a combination of to and from) into an absolute URL and return the parsed URL object.

-• parse(urlString): Parses a URL string into a URL object and returns the object.
+• parse(urlString): Parses the URL string into a URL object and returns the object.

 • format(urlObject): Format the URL object into a URL string and return it.

-Here is an example of a url module:
+Here is an example of the url module:

 1 2 3 4 5 6 7 8 9 10 11